Who We Are

 - Bell ringing throughout Hendry County – contact the LaBelle Service Center to volunteer

-- Christmas Cheer – toys for children in need in partnership with Toys for Tots.
+- Angel Tree – toys for children in need in partnership with Toys for Tots.
 There is an application process for this service.

 Lehigh Acres Service Center